Deck Refinishing

 2 – This redwood deck is in need of cleaning, sanding, and staining.

-Wood deck after it has been refinished with a Level 1 stain
+Wood deck after it has been refinished with a transparent stain.
+Decks by Schmillen in Colorado Springs

 3 – After a deck restoration, the deck looks beautiful once again!